razziel89/mealie-addons/README.md

   It also helps prevent running into HTTP timeouts.
   This value must be large enough for the file to be successfully generated and downloaded.

+- `PANDOC_FLAGS`:
+  Additional flags that shall be passed to any call of [pandoc].
+  This allows for customisation of the generated files.
+  The value of the environment variable is interpreted to be a multi-line string that is split at each line break.
+  That way, arguments containing whitespace other than newlines are supported.
+  Each line will be passed to [pandoc] as a separate argument, but empty lines will be ignored.

+  - Example disabling title pages for all generated EPUB files, defining the value in a docker-compose file:
+    ```yaml
+    environment:
+        # It is recommended to define PANDOC_FLAGS using the `|-` string
+        # specifier.
+        PANDOC_FLAGS: |-
+            --epub-title-page
+            false
+    ```
+  - Example identical to the previous one but defining the same value on a single line.
+    Note the additional `=` before the value:
+    ```yaml
+    environment:
+        PANDOC_FLAGS: |-
+            --epub-title-page=false
+    ```

 # How To Contribute